top of page

 How mature is mature?

 I've been contemplating advertising as a 'mature escort'.
-At 37 years of age, I am closer to 40 than 30.
+At 38 years of age, I am closer to 40 than 30.
 Escorting is perceived to be a young woman's game, so I feel it's worth pointing out, in case you came here expecting some- one in their early 20s.
-In advertising, 'mature' essentially means middle aged, an age that (according to Wikipedia) spans the range from age 45 to 65.
+In advertising, 'mature' essentially means middle aged, an age that according to Wikipedia spans the range from age 45 to 65.
 Being Asian, most people guess me to be 10 years younger.
-So, essentially, I started off worrying that people might find me older than what they expected, if I don't apply the label, and ended up worrying that, once I do, those who come explicitly in search of a middle aged escort might not find me mature enough for their taste.
+So, my problem is, I started off worrying that people might find me older than what they expected, if I don't apply the label, and ended up worrying that, once I do, those who come explicitly in search of a middle aged escort might not find me mature enough for their taste.
 Thoughts?

-The last time I cried ... over a line from Raising Hare by Chloe Dalton.
+The last time I cried ... over a line from My Beloved Monster by Caleb Carr.

 The last time I pissed myself laughing ... over the pages long made-to-order porn video commission screenplay chapter in Tony Tulathimutte's Rejection.